 Timber is still the most widely used material for external doors but whereas it once enjoyed a near monopoly, it now has to share the field with other materials.
 Timber doors tend to be the cheapest to buy off-the-shelf, but they are not universally loved because they are prone to twisting and warping.
 Switching to hardwood is one option but, by many accounts, hardwood doors are almost as likely to move as softwood ones.
 A reasonable compromise for those who want something better is to go for hemlock, a durable North American softwood particularly well suited to doors.

 There are two timber options that promise even greater stability.
 One is laminated or stabilised timber (usually oak), which consists of small sections glued together.
-The other is Accoya heat-treated timber, which promises to be the most dimensionally stable of all.
+The other is Accoya acetylated timber, which promises to be the most dimensionally stable of all.
 It’s a new process, developed in Holland, which improves softwoods so that they outperform hardwoods.
 The final result is usually finger-jointed which makes it more suitable for painting than staining.

 What are the other options?
 All are more expensive than softwood and all share the plus point of dimensional stability.
 PVCu tends to be the cheapest alternative.
 Because there is very little inherent strength in PVCu, the doors are built around a steel frame and invariably come with multipoint locking, which is generally needed because of the innate flimsiness of the material.